Have You Ever Pooped Yourself at the Gym?

-Here are the Dude Products Research Institute* we’re always asking the tough questions, finding the real answers so you don’t have to.
+Here at the Dude Products Research Institute we’re always asking the tough questions, finding the real answers so you don’t have to.

 This week we’re addressing a bizarrely common phenomenon — having an accident at the gym.
-Whether it’s a fart, shart, or full on evacuation, there are a lot of fitness freaks who have had an incident while working out, or are terrified of it happening mid-squat.
+Whether it’s a fart, shart attack, or full on evacuation, there are a lot of fitness freaks who have had an incident while working out, or are terrified of it happening mid-squat.

 In this post we’ll explain why this is and what you can do about it, so you never have to cancel your gym membership due to poop shame.

 There are two fitness populations that are primarily affected by the gym pooping phenomen — long-distance runners and weightlifters.

 Marathoners even have a name for it: runner’s trots.
 It’s so widespread that a survey of ultra-marathoners found that 96% of finishers experienced some form of runner’s trots.

 Sweden’s Mikael Ekvall had unfortunate, and very public, runner’s trot incident in 2008 that was captured for the world to see.

 Same goes for Paula Radcliffe, who had to run behind a barrier and drop a deuce before finishing the 2005 World Championship marathon.
 Oh yeah, she won it like a total boss with a 2:17:42 time.

 Runner’s trots are a thing for two reasons: